RafaelLuyo/RafaelLuyo/README.md

 💻 Software Engineering student at UPC (Peru)
 📚 Specializing in front-end and back-end development
 📝 Passionate about building innovative and creative digital solutions
-🔭 Currently exploring Cloud Computing, DevOps, and Artificial Intelligence
-🌱 Learning about scalable architectures and software best practices
+🔭 Currently exploring Cloud Computing, DevOps, and AI 🌱 Learning about scalable architectures and software best practices
 🌟 Main languages: Python, C++, Java, JavaScript
 🚩 Interested in cloud and fullstack development